-One of the biggest challenges facing traders learn how to trade stocks is when to sell.
-Usually a trader will be armed with many theories on how to pick the best stocks to enter the market, and in my experience they spend about 80 percent of their time trying to find these trades and very little time working out when to exit.
-When I ask where they should exit, I often get a confusing array of responses that are, in most cases, more guess work than solid theory, or based on the fear of losing either profit or capital.
+One of the biggest challenges facing traders learning how to trade stocks is when to sell.
+Usually a trader will be armed with many theories on how to pick the best stocks to enter the market, and in my experience, they spend about 80 percent of their time trying to find these trades and very little time working out when to exit.
+When I ask where they should exit, I often get a confusing array of responses that are, in most cases, more guesswork than solid theory, or based on the fear of losing either profit or capital.

 Increasing your probability of success when learning how to trade stocks

 Traders can dramatically increase their probability of success if they spend more time working on managing their trades and where to exit.
 That's because trading for profit is about using sound money management rules and good exit strategies, which in essence, is about following the golden rule of let your profits run and cut your losses short.